dbgjerez/iot-devices-crud/README.md

 For example, how often the information is sent.

-# Architecture
+# Architecture and libraries
-* MongoDB: NoSQL database used to store d
+* MongoDB: NoSQL database used to store the information about chips and sensors.
+* Gin-gonic: Framework used to develop the microservice.